kilpkonn/msc-thesis/main.typ

 Essentially it attempts to fulfill the goal by trying variables we have in scope.
 More information about the `trivial` tactic can be found in @tactic-trivial.
 All the types get added to lookup table and can be later used in other tactics.
-After we iteratively expand the search space by attempting different tactics untill we've exceeded the preconfigured search depth.
+After we iteratively expand the search space by attempting different tactics until we've exceeded the preconfigured search depth.
 We keep iterating after finding the first match as there may be many possible options.
-For example otherwise ve would never get suggestions for `Option::Some(..)` as `Option::None` usually comes first as it has less arguments.
+For example otherwise we would never get suggestions for `Option::Some(..)` as `Option::None` usually comes first as it has fewer arguments.
-During every iteration we sequentally attempt different tactics.
+During every iteration we sequentially attempt different tactics.
 More on the tactics can be found in @tactics, but all of them attempt to expand the search space by trying different type transformations (type constructors, functions, methods).
 The search space is expanded by adding new types to lookup table.
 Example for it can be seen in @term-search-state-expansion.